 - The Habibia Soofie Mosque – This is the third-largest mosque in Southern Africa.
 It is a beautiful mosque built in 1905.

-How to get around Cape Town
+How to Get Around Cape Town

-Alternatively, Uber and private taxis are available or you can hire a car.
-Public transport is also available if that’s what you prefer.
+Alternatively, Uber and private taxis are available, or you can hire a car, and public transport is also available if that’s what you prefer.

 Cape Town is a great travel destination with a great Muslim community and options for travellers.

 With its stunning natural scenery, vibrant culture and diverse population, Cape Town is a melting pot of different religions and traditions.
 And thanks to its Muslim-friendly infrastructure, it’s also a great place to visit if you’re looking for a place to pray, find halal food or explore Islamic history and heritage.

 So whether you’re looking to relax on the beach, hike up Table Mountain or explore the streets of Bo-Kaap, Cape Town has something for everyone.

 Ultimate Guide on Things to Do in London as Muslim Traveller